What time is the royal wedding? Alexa, Google and Siri want to tell you

 For now, the most popular questions on Alexa have been “Tell me about the Royal Wedding” and “When is the Royal Wedding?” according to Amazon.
 Google and Siri both answered those questions correctly as well.

-Not surprisingly, Amazon is getting twice as many “Who is Meghan Markle?” questions in the U.K. as compared to the U.S., said Barton.
+Not surprisingly, Amazon is getting twice as many “Who is Meghan Markle?” questions in the U.K. as compared to the U.S., Barton said.